-It would also remain mysterious why ['s'] can cliticize onto a verbs in some PE contexts like (3), but not in those PE sentences like (6a) where an object is stranded in its base position.
-In what follows, I offer an explanation for all of the above facts about English PE, without any reference to selectional restrictions on ['s'].
+It would also still be puzzling that ['s] can cliticize onto verbs in some PE contexts, but not in those like (6a) where an object possessum is stranded in its base position.
+I will account for the facts about English PE without positing any such selectional restrictions on ['s].